joecupano/radiodash/README.md

 ## Introduction

-This project started life as webUI development for another project I am working on, [HASviolet] (https://github.com/hudsonvalleydigitalnetwork/hasviolet "HASviolet").
+This project started life as webUI development for another project I am working on, [HASviolet](https://github.com/hudsonvalleydigitalnetwork/hasviolet "HASviolet").
 In researching what approach I should take with front-end development for that project, I kept coming back to more having to enlist layers of programming and frameworks I thought were unnecessary overhead for the simplistic functionality the project would need.